 What Happens to Your Credit Score If You Overdraft

 With a checking account, you're generally allowed to only spend the money you have in your account.
-When a transaction causes your bank balance to go negative, it's referred to as an overdraft.
+If you have $100 in your account, for example, you can spend up to $100.
+If you try to spend $102 and the bank allows the transaction to go through, it would cause your bank balance to go negative.
+This is referred to as an overdraft.

-You probably know your bank will charge an overdraft fee for the courtesy of paying your transactions for you.
+Your bank will charge an overdraft fee for the courtesy of paying transactions that exceed your bank balance.
 You might even have to pay a fee for each day your account remains negative.
 But what do overdrafts mean for your credit?

 How Overdrafts Affect Your Credit Score

-Your checking account information isn't regularly reported to the credit bureaus - because you're spending your own money, not money you've borrowed.
-Fortunately, bank overdrafts won’t affect your credit score if you resolve them within a timely manner.
+Your checking account information isn't regularly reported to the credit bureaus.
+That's because you're spending your own money, not money you've borrowed.
+Fortunately, bank overdrafts won’t affect your credit score as long as you resolve them within a timely manner.
 Once you pay off the overdraft amount and bring your account to at least a zero balance, you can continue using your checking account as normal.

-However, if you ignore the bank’s attempts to get your account out of a negative balance, your outstanding balance may be sent to a collection agency.
-Once that happens, the debt will go listed on your credit report.
-At that point, the collection that stems from your overdraft will affect your your score.
-A collection account will remain on your credit report for seven years, even after you’ve paid it, unless you convince the collection agency to remove it.
+However, if you never take care of the negative overdraft balance, your outstanding balance may be sent to a collection agency for further action.
+At that point, the debt collector will report the account the credit bureaus and it will be added to your credit report.
+The collection that stems from your overdraft will affect your your score.
+A collection account will remain on your credit report for seven years, even after you’ve paid it, unless you negotiate with the collection agency to remove it.

 Paying Your Credit Card With a Check

 Your credit score could also be hurt if the check you wrote to cover your credit card payment is returned for non-sufficient funds.
-This happens when there is not enough money in your checking account to cover the payment and your bank does not pay the check anyway
+This happens when there is not enough money in your checking account to cover the payment and your bank does not pay the transaction.

 In this instance, your credit card company will charge you a returned check fee.
 If you don't make up the payment within 30 days, your account will be reported as delinquent to the credit bureau and your credit score will be affected.
 Note that this doesn't happen simply because you had a credit returned, but because a check written to cover your credit card payment was returned.